earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-5/Epic-5.md

 ## Overview

-Epic 5 owns the **Documentation Management and Maintenance** framework for the vibe-dev-kit repository.
+Epic 5 owns the **Documentation Management and Maintenance** framework for the ai-dev-kit repository.
 This epic ensures that all documentation remains accurate, up-to-date, and consistent across the entire project.

 ---